bertt/france_lidar/README.md

 - Left: MapBox footprint viewer

-Gets and draws footprints from france_lidar_TILES.FGB
+Gets and draws footprints from france_lidar_tiles.fgb

-Onclick on a footpint, the COPC viewer with the corresponding url is filled
+Onclick on a footprint, the COPC viewer with the corresponding url is filled

 - Right: COPC Viewer